Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Conclusions

 We introduced innovative statistical inference methods to address the proposed SDE model, whose transition density is unavailable in a closed analytical form.
 We calibrated the SDE model to approximate the transition density of the forecast error process selected by the user.
-The calibration employs a fast and robust two-stage likelihood optimization procedure where data, partitioned into boundary and inner classes, are used iteratively to determine the optimal estimate of the threshold parameter first, then the other parameters.
+The calibration focuses first on the threshold parameter, applying a fast ad hoc iterative procedure, then optimizing the approximate log-likelihood to estimate the other SDE model parameters.
 The likelihood value of the original SDE model is computed through a novel nonparametric point estimation algorithm of the transition density.
 We coupled another SDE model to the original one with the same drift function.
 The diffusion function of the auxiliary model is expressed through a time-dependent parameter that we estimated using the moment-matching technique.
 We used simulations from the coupled system of SDEs to compute a nonparametric point estimator of the transition density based on a tailored kernel smoothing technique with the control variate method.
 The number of simulations was chosen adaptively to ensure the relative MSE is below the desired threshold.
 This procedure allows the relative performance of the calibration technique at the optimal parametric points obtained for the statistical versions of the SDE model specified by the user to be checked efficiently on the log-likelihood scale.

 The new methodology is illustrated through a case study to characterize the pathwise uncertainty of the forecast error of the 2019 daily solar PV power production in Uruguay, with the actual available power production every 10 min and the one-day ahead forecast data every hour.
-In this study, the time-dependent upper bound is given by the daily maximum solar PV power production, which we compute using the ``very simple clear sky model'' (\cite{sandiaGHI}, pp.~14-15) to determine the irradiance function.
+In this study, the time-dependent upper bound is given by the daily maximum solar PV power production, which we compute using the ``very simple clear sky model'' (\hcite{sandiaGHI}, pp.~14-15) to determine the irradiance function.